 In Victoria, intimate partner violence is the leading contributor to death, disability and illness in women aged 15 to 44.

 We’re working with the University of Melbourne to provide this program to general practices in the region.
-The below video captures why identifying family violence needs to be embedded into best practice when working with children and families.

 Education and training